PoisotLab/ms_straight_lines/manuscript.md

 ### Connectance and average degree can be derived from a model for links

 We have used a discrete distribution to model $L$, but we can also define continuous measures for two important network metrics: connectance ($L/S^2$) and average degree ($L/S$).
-This can be done by recalling the hierarchical interpretation of the Beta Binomial distribution
+This can be done by recalling the hierarchical interpretation of the beta-binomial distribution

-The distribution for $L$ is a discrete beta binomial, but it is possible to use the values of $\mu$ and $\phi$ to parameterize a continuous distribution for each of these two quantities.
+The distribution for $L$ is a discrete beta-binomial, but it is possible to use the values of $\mu$ and $\phi$ to parameterize a continuous distribution for each of these two quantities.
 We use the same $Beta(\mu \phi, (1-\mu) \phi)$ distribiton for $p$, but shift and rescale it according to the range for each variable

 The connectance of a food web is bounded by 0 and 1.
 However, the minimum bound on links similarly imposes a lower value on connectance.
-This means that the distribution for $Co$ will be a shifted Beta distribution, a transformed version of the distribution for $p$
+This means that the distribution for $Co$ will be a shifted beta distribution, a transformed version of the distribution for $p$

 Because we have an expression for the number of interactions (+@eq:L), we can also get an expression for the expected connectance, which is